Kernix13/web-dev-job/RESUME.md

 - name
 - city, state | ph # | email
-- receiver’s name, title
+- receiver's name, title
 - company name
 - address or dear hiring mgr
 - P1: intro who you are, the position interested in, where\how you found out, title - and hjob #, brief summary of qualifications
-- P2: discuss qulifications & achievments, examples of measureable achievements, don’t repeat resume,
+- P2: discuss qulifications & achievments, examples of measureable achievements, don't repeat resume,
 - P3: closing that you are a good fit, include a CTA – a call or interview,
 - Thanks for your consideraton - EXAMPLE:

-> `P1` I’m writing to express my interest in the XYZ position you have open on your company website … I am [experience] and am confident that my experience and skill set would be a great match for the position
+> `P1` I'm writing to express my interest in the XYZ position you have open on your company website … I am [experience] and am confident that my experience and skill set would be a great match for the position

 > `P2` I have a strong knowledge of xyz backed by experience I have gained in the last 12 years.
 In my previous position, ...blah, blah, blah examples